panzerdp/dmitripavlutin.com/content/posts/138-react-props/index.md

 Now `Hello` function has a parameter `props`.
 When rendering this component, React will make sure to assign to `props` object all the props you assign to the component.

-*2) When rendering the component, add the prop to the compnent using the attribute syntax `who="Earth"`:*
+*2) When rendering the component, add the prop to the component using the attribute syntax `who="Earth"`:*

 ```jsx
 // Render